wsargent/docker-cheat-sheet/README.md

 ### macOS

-Download and install [Docker Community Edition](https://www.docker.com/community-edition). if you have Homebrew-Cask, just type `brew cask install docker`.
+Download and install [Docker Community Edition](https://www.docker.com/community-edition). if you have Homebrew-Cask, just type `brew install --cask docker`.
 Or Download and install [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
 [Docker For Mac](https://docs.docker.com/docker-for-mac/) is nice, but it's not quite as finished as the VirtualBox install.
 [See the comparison](https://docs.docker.com/docker-for-mac/docker-toolbox/).

 > **NOTE** Docker Toolbox is legacy.
 You should to use Docker Community Edition, See [Docker Toolbox](https://docs.docker.com/toolbox/overview/).